 Parameter Description Drop multicast Move the switch to the right to disable multicasting for the router's WLAN.
-Move the switch to the left to enable multicasting from the WAN connection selected on the Functions / Advanced / IGMP/MLD page.
+Move the switch to the left to enable multicasting from the WAN connection selected on the Advanced / IGMP/MLD page.
+If the switch is moved to the right, the device will not be available by the domain name for Wi-Fi clients.
 Enable TX Beamforming Available on the 5 GHz tab.
 TX Beamforming is the signal processing/directing technique which helps to support a high enough transfer rate in the areas with difficult conditions for the signal propagation.
 Move the switch to the right to improve the signal quality.
 Adaptivity mode Move the switch to the right to let the router switch from the channels at which radars and other mobile or stationary radio systems operate in case it interferes with these devices.
 Such a setting can slow down the router's WLAN.
-In order to use the adaptivity mode, the automatic channel selection should be enabled (on the Settings / Wireless Network page).
+In order to use the adaptivity mode, the automatic channel selection should be enabled (on the Wi-Fi / Basic Settings page).
 Reduce power on OFDM modulation Available on the 5 GHz tab.
 Move the switch to the right to lower service signals strength for improving the quality of their transmission.
 Use the setting in case of problems with connecting wireless clients to the router.
 STBC The STBC (Space-time block coding) technique allows increasing data transfer reliability even for portable devices equipped with poor antennas (smartphones, pads, etc.) due to using several data streams and processing several versions or received data.
 Move the switch to the right if you need to use the STBC technique.
 B/G protection Available on the 2.4 GHz tab.
 The 802.11b and 802.11g protection function is used to minimize collisions between devices of your wireless network.
-Select a value from the drop-down list. • Auto: The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices). • Always On: The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network). • Always Off: The protection function is always disabled.
+Select a value from the drop-down list.
+Auto: The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices).
+Always On: The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network).
+Always Off: The protection function is always disabled.

 Parameter Description Guard interval (in nanoseconds).
 This parameter defines the interval between symbols transmitted when the router is communicating to wireless devices.
 Short GI Enable: The router uses the 400 ns short guard interval.
-Only for the wireless network operating modes which support 802.11n and 802.11ac standards (see the value of the Wireless mode drop-down list on the Settings / Wireless Network page).
+Only for the wireless network operating modes which support 802.11n and 802.11ac standards (see the value of the Wireless mode drop-down list on the Wi-Fi / Basic Settings page).
 Disable: The router uses the 800 ns standard guard interval.
-Beacon period The time interval (in milliseconds) between packets sent to synchronize the wireless network.
+The time interval (in milliseconds) between packets sent to Beacon period synchronize the wireless network.
 RTS threshold The minimum size (in bytes) of a packet for which an RTS frame is transmitted.
 Frag threshold The maximum size (in bytes) of a non-fragmented packet.
 Larger packets are fragmented (divided).
 DTIM period The number of beacon frames between sending DTIM messages (messages notifying on broadcast or multicast transmission).
 Station Keep Alive The time interval (in seconds) between keep alive checks of wireless devices from your WLAN.
 When the value 0 is specified, the checking is disabled.